 In 1918, the Second Polish Republic became one of the first countries to introduce universal women's suffrage.

-In June 1919, the Allies agreed on the reconstitution of Poland, confirmed through the Treaty of Versailles.
+In June 1919, the Allies formalized the reconstitution of Poland through the Treaty of Versailles.

-In 1922, Gabriel Narutowicz, the inaugural holder of the presidency, was assassinated at the Zachęta Gallery in Warsaw.
+In 1922, Gabriel Narutowicz, the inaugural president, was assassinated at the Zachęta Gallery in Warsaw.

-In 1924, Władysław Reymont won the Nobel Prize in Literature for "The Peasants".
+In 1924, Władysław Reymont won the Nobel Prize.

 In 1925, Maria Skłodowska-Curie established Poland's Radium Institute.

-In 1926, the May Coup, led by Józef Piłsudski, turned rule of the Second Polish Republic over to the Sanacja movement.
+In 1926, Józef Piłsudski led the May Coup, transferring power to the Sanacja movement.

 In September 1939, Germany and the Soviet Union invaded Poland, marking the beginning of World War II.

-In November 1939, German planners called for the "the complete destruction of all Poles" and their fate as outlined in the genocidal Generalplan Ost.
+In November 1939, German planners called for the complete destruction of all Poles.

-In 1939–1941, the Soviets deported hundreds of thousands of Poles.
-Also, the Soviet NKVD executed thousands of Polish prisoners of war ahead of Operation Barbarossa.
+In 1941, the Soviet NKVD executed thousands of Polish prisoners of war ahead of Operation Barbarossa, notably in the Katyn massacre.

-Around 100,000 Poles were murdered by the Ukrainian Insurgent Army (UPA) between 1943 and 1944 in what became known as the Wołyń Massacres.
+Between 1943 and 1944, at least 100,000 Poles were murdered by the Ukrainian Insurgent Army (UPA) in what became known as the Wołyń Massacres.

-On 1 August 1944, the Warsaw Uprising began as part of Operation Tempest, initiated by the Armia Krajowa (Home Army).
+In August 1944, the Warsaw Uprising began as part of Operation Tempest during World War II.

 In 1944, Stalin had made guarantees to Churchill and Roosevelt that he would maintain Poland's sovereignty and allow democratic elections to take place.

-In 1945, Poland's borders were shifted westwards.
-Over two million Polish inhabitants of Kresy were expelled, and Poland's territory was reduced by 20%.
+In 1945, Poland's borders were shifted westwards and over two million Polish inhabitants of Kresy were expelled.

-In 1945, the elections organised by the occupying Soviet authorities were falsified, leading to Soviet hegemony over Polish affairs.
+Upon achieving victory in 1945, the elections organised by the occupying Soviet authorities were falsified and were used to provide a veneer of legitimacy for Soviet hegemony over Polish affairs.

 In 1952, the Polish People's Republic (Polska Rzeczpospolita Ludowa) was officially proclaimed.

-Since 1953, the country has been a large contributor to various United Nations peacekeeping missions.
+Since 1953, Poland has been a large contributor to various United Nations peacekeeping missions.

 In 1956, after the death of Bolesław Bierut, the régime of Władysław Gomułka became temporarily more liberal.

-The Polish national football team won a gold medal in football at the 1972 Summer Olympics.
+In 1972, the Polish national football team won a gold medal in football at the Summer Olympics.

-The Polish men's national volleyball team won a gold medal at the FIVB World Championship in 1974.
+In 1974, the Polish men's national volleyball team won the gold medal at the FIVB World Championship.

-The Polish men's national volleyball team won a gold medal at the 1976 Summer Olympics.
+In 1976, the Polish men's national volleyball team won a gold medal at the Summer Olympics.

-In 1978, Isaac Bashevis Singer won the Nobel Prize in Literature.
+In 1978, Isaac Bashevis Singer won the Nobel Prize.

-In 1980, Czesław Miłosz won the Nobel Prize in Literature.
+In 1980, Czesław Miłosz won the Nobel Prize.

-In 1980, Labour turmoil led to the formation of the independent trade union "Solidarity" ("Solidarność").
+In 1980, labor turmoil led to the formation of the independent trade union "Solidarity" ("Solidarność").

-In 1980, the Solidarity movement emerged, initiating the fall of the Iron Curtain.
+In 1980, the Solidarity movement emerged in Poland, initiating the fall of the Iron Curtain.

-The Polish national football team finished in third place at the 1982 FIFA World Cup.
+In 1982, the Polish national football team finished in third place at the FIFA World Cup.

-In 1989, Poland began to transform its Soviet-style planned economy into a market economy.
+As of 1989, Poland began its transformation to a market economy.

 In 1989, Solidarity triumphed in Poland's first partially free and democratic parliamentary elections since the end of the Second World War.